-Main Street Properties of Chapel Hill LLC is proceeding with due diligence and in good faith toward using the property in accordance with the CUP.
-Construction plans for the HGI are currently under review by the Town of Carrboro, with the hope that construction will commence later this year.
+Main Street Properties of Chapel Hill LLC is proceeding with due diligence and in good faith toward using this property in accordance with the CUP.
+Both MSP and our hotel partners have spent extensive money and time to develop construction plans for the hotel.
+Currently both parties are actively making another effort to figure out how to make this project work financially.

-Should you need additional information, please contact me at 919-923-4343 or laura@300eastmain.com.
+Should you need additional information, please contact me at 919-923-4343 or laura@eastmainsquare.com.